 Looking for a quick, easy, no-bake dessert that all your family will enjoy?
 Try this banana pudding recipe, and I guarantee it will come out perfect.

-The first layer in this recipe for banana pudding is made with vanilla wafers, followed by freshly sliced bananas and a creamy third and a final layer made with cream cheese, condensed milk, and whipped topping.
+The first layer in this recipe for banana pudding is made with vanilla wafers, followed by freshly sliced bananas, and a creamy third and final layer made with cream cheese, condensed milk, and whipped topping.

 How To Make Banana Pudding?

 - Place one box of cookies in the bottom of a 9 x 13-inch baking dish to cover the bottom evenly.

 - Slice 5 medium-sized bananas.
 Toss them with the orange and lemon juices, and place them on top of the cookies so that they cover the whole bottom as well.